98teg/JSONConfigFile/doc/files/JSON-PROPERTY-BOOL.md

 # Create a JSON configuration file
 var json_config_file = JSONConfigFile.new()

-# Add a 'bool' property, which is can be absolutly anything
+# Add a 'bool' property, which must be a boolean
 json_config_file.add_property("bool", JSONPropertyBool.new())

 # Validate input